 The statute of limitations regulates the amount of time that a claimant has to file a particular cause of action with a court.
 If a claimant does not file their case within the timeframe, the court will bar them from pursuing compensation for their injuries.

-In Florida, the statute of limitations deadline is two years from the date the patient knew or should have known about their injury.
+In Florida, the statute of limitations deadline is generally two years from the date the patient knew or should have known about their injury, there are exceptions.
 For example, if you experienced unexplained pain after a medical procedure, but you did not seek medical assistance, this would affect your claim as you had an opportunity to discover your injury.
 Our medical malpractice attorney can help you navigate the deadlines for hospital negligence lawsuits in Florida.

 Our Trusted Miami Hospital Negligence Lawyer is Here for You

-If you or a family member was a victim of medical malpractice at a Florida hospital, consult with an experienced personal injury lawyer today.
-Injury lawyer Prosper Shaked recognizes how a severe injury can drastically impact a person’s life, and he is here for in your time of need.
+If you or a family member was a victim of medical malpractice at a Florida hospital, consult with an experienced medical malpractice lawyer today.
+Prosper Shaked recognizes how a severe injury can drastically impact a person’s life, and he is here for in your time of need.
 To schedule a free legal consultation to discuss your claim, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.